 And if we’re talking about greenery, it's impossible to talk about this topic and not talk about everyone’s favorite foliage: the eucalyptus.
-It's one of the most recognizable and most in demand greenery in craft stores and florist shops.
-Its mild and minty scent is both relaxing and invigorating, and has shown to lower down levels of anxiety.
-It’s used as filler for both bouquets and centerpieces, and is slowly dominating the rustic wedding scene because of its beauty and versatility.
-With these reasons and more, it’s impossible not to fall in love with the eucalyptus.
+It's one of the most recognizable and most in-demand greenery in craft stores and florist shops.
+Its mild and minty scent is both relaxing and invigorating and has shown to lower levels of anxiety.
+It’s used as filler for both bouquets and centerpieces and is slowly dominating the rustic wedding scene because of its beauty and versatility.
+For these reasons and more, it’s impossible not to fall in love with the eucalyptus.

 Using eucalyptus for crafting